 How do you pronounce it?

 Bartholomew Roberts joined his attackers.
 Quickly he excelled due to his sailing skills overlooked by the navy.
-During his short rein in charge Barti Ddu captured over four hundred ships, wrote the pirate code, and never entered battle without music playing.
+During his short rein in charge Barti Ddu captured over four hundred ships, wrote the pirate code, he never entered battle without music playing.
 A character indeed.
 Learn more about Barti Ddu.

 Like Barti Ddu we think you should always make good of the hand you are dealt and vow never to simply be what others perceive you to be.
 Barti Rum is for everyone, the extraordinary, the adventurous, the passionate and for those who never miss an opportunity to celebrate!